cjcampbell/isocat/vignettes/isocat.md

 ## Metric of surface similarity

 To compare probability-of-origin surfaces, we apply Schoener's D metric.
-To simply compare two surfaces, we can apply `isocat`'s `schoenersD` function, which determine's Schoener's D-metric of similarity between two surfaces.
+To simply compare two surfaces, we can apply `isocat`'s `schoenersD` function, which determines Schoener's D-metric of similarity between two surfaces.
 The D-value varies between 0 (completely dissimilar surfaces) and 1 (identical surfaces).

 ```r